 Sun Life Financial (the insurance company) will email students their UHIP card to their Carleton University email.
 We recommend that students keep this email to ensure that should they lose/misplace their card that a copy can be found in their email.
 Students are encouraged to print off a copy of their UHIP card and carry it with them in the event that they need to produce it to a doctor/hospital for medical treatment.
 If students are unable to locate their UHIP card, they should contact the ISSO (with their full name and Carleton ID number) for assistance.

-Students can also enrol their eligible accompanying family members in UHIP as well and should contact the ISSO at email@example.com for more information.
+Students can learn more about their UHIP coverage on the ISSO website, with further information available on Sun Life’s UHIP website.
+Students can also enrol their eligible accompanying family members in UHIP and should contact the ISSO at firstname.lastname@example.org for more information.

 Carleton University, their agents, officials, officers, directors, employees, volunteers, contractors, servants or representatives (hereinafter refer to as “The University) are not responsible for any death, injury, loss or damage of any kind suffered by any person while participating in Carleton University’s Covid-19 quarantine protocol and all related activities including injury, loss or damage which might be caused by the negligence of The University